-- 2. As required by Section 143(3) of the Act, based on our audit and on the consideration of reports of the other auditors on separate financial statements of such subsidiary as audited by other auditors, as noted in the 'Other Matters' paragraph, we report, to the extent applicable, that: - (a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit of aforesaid consolidated financial statement. - (b) in our opinion proper books of account as required by law have been kept by the Group so far as it appears from our examination of those books; - (c) the consolidated balance sheet, the consolidated statement of profit and loss including other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flow dealt with by this Report are in agreement with the books of account; - (d) in our opinion, the aforesaid consolidated financial statements comply with the Accounting Standards specified under Section 133 of the Act. - (e) on the basis of the written representations received from the directors of the Holding Company taken on record by the Board of Directors of the holding Company and the report of the statutory auditor of its subsidiary incorporated in India, none of the directors of the Group companies incorporated in India is disqualified as on 31 March 2021 from being appointed as a director in terms of Section 164 (2) of the Act; - (f) with respect to the adequacy of the internal financial controls over financial reporting of the Holding Company and its subsidiary company incorporated in India and the operating effectiveness of such controls, refer to our separate report in "Annexure A"; and - (g) with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us and based on the consideration of the reports of the other auditors on separate financial statements of the subsidiary, as noted in 'Other Matters' paragraph: - i. the Group has disclosed the impact of pending litigations on its financial position in its financial statements; - ii. the Group did not have any long term contracts including derivative contracts for which there were any material foreseeable losses; - iii. there were no amounts which were required to be transferred, to the Investor Education and Protection Fund by the Group.
+- 1 As required by Section 143(3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - (b) In our opinion proper books of account as required by law have been kept by the Group so far as it appears from our examination of those books. - (c) the balance sheet, the statement of profit and loss including other comprehensive income, statement of changes in equity and the statement of cash flow dealt with by this Report are in agreement with the books of account. - (d) In our opinion, the aforesaid consolidateds financial statements comply with the Accounting Standards specified under Section 133 of the Act. - (e) on the basis of the written representations received from the directors taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2022 from being appointed as a director in terms of Section 164 (2) of the Act: - (f) with respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure A"; and - (g) With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended, in our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the group to its directors during the year is in accordance with the provisions of section 197 of the Act. - (h) with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - the group has disclosed the impact of pending litigations on its financial position in its financial statements; - ii. the group did not have any long term contracts including derivative contracts for which there were any material foreseeable losses;